dgzlopes/pulpocon/README.md

 ### 2.2.
 Scenarios

 ### 2.3.
+Libraries

+### 2.4.
+Extra: More stuff!

+#### 2.4.1.
+Composability

-Libraries and Extensions
+#### 2.4.2.
+Extensions

 ## 3. CI

+### GitHub

+### GitLab

 ## 4. More things?

 Yup, there are more things!
-But, we don't have time to cover them all.
+But we only had time to cover some of them.

 A big part we have missed is Grafana Cloud k6.
 It is our Cloud offering.

-Also, we didn't chat about Disruptor, Operator, etc.
+It is the natural continuation of k6 OSS.

+You can run your test locally, as we did until now, and stream the results to our Cloud to easily persist, analyze, and compare them.
+Alternatively, you can run them all over the world by switching from `k6 run` to `k6 cloud` in the CLI - as easy as that.
+All that, plus lots of more useful features and a very deep integration with Grafana, so you can correlate all your internal data with your test's data!

+We have an actually useful free tier, so, yeah, if that sounds interesting, [give it a look](https://grafana.com/products/cloud/k6/)!

+Also, we didn't cover the [Disruptor](https://k6.io/docs/javascript-api/xk6-disruptor/) (our take in fault injection), the [Operator](https://github.com/grafana/k6-operator) (run distributed tests in your Kubernetes clusters), etc. Our docs page is the best place to learn about all the things we missed and more: https://k6.io/docs/